IDA 2025 Definition of Dyslexia

 Dyslexia is a specific learning disability characterized by difficulties in word reading and/or spelling that involve accuracy, speed, or both and vary depending on the orthography.

-The definition continues to identify dyslexia as a specific learning disability—a term that is consistent with global terminology (World Health Organization, ICD-10).
-This classification also aligns with the Individuals with Disabilities Education Act (IDEA), thereby helping to ensure that individuals with dyslexia are afforded the legal rights and educational services to which they are entitled.
 The definition specifies difficulties in word reading as a core characteristic of dyslexia.
-The term word reading emphasizes that dyslexia involves challenges at the word-level.
-This includes problems with both decoding (sounding out words using sound-symbol correspondences) and sight-word reading (recognizing words as familiar units).
-Reference to spelling difficulties remains in the definition because these difficulties are also a central feature of dyslexia.
-Also, spelling difficulties often persist after word reading problems have been resolved and can impede written expression, notetaking, and other aspects of academic performance.
+The term emphasizes that dyslexia involves challenges at the word-level.
+This reference to word reading addresses both decoding (sounding out words using sound-symbol correspondences) and sight-word reading (recognizing words as familiar units).
+Reference to spelling difficulties remains in the definition because these difficulties are also a central feature of dyslexia and can impede written expression, notetaking, and other aspects of academic performance.
+In some languages such as Mandarin, the term “word formation” is preferred and will be included when the definition is adapted to Chinese.

 These difficulties occur along a continuum of severity and persist even with instruction that is effective for the individual’s peers.

-To identify individuals with persistent difficulties in word reading and/or spelling, it is essential that literacy instruction has been provided.
-Without instruction, most individuals would exhibit these difficulties.
-Ideally, instruction should be supported by research demonstrating effectiveness.
-However, since many instructional programs used around the world have not been rigorously studied, practices grounded in research-supported instructional principles can serve as reliable options until direct evidence becomes available.
-The 2025 definition reflects this understanding by continuing to specify that the individual’s word-reading and/or spelling difficulties persist even with effective instruction.
-“Persist” is added to differentiate the difficulties from transitory ones resulting from any number of challenges that might negatively affect a person’s performance over a short period of time.
-The definition goes on to specify that effectiveness can be judged, at least in part, by classmates’ progress.
+The definition goes on to specify that effectiveness can be judged, at least in part, by comparison to classmates’ progress.
 That is, individuals with dyslexia distinguish themselves by their continued word-level literacy difficulties compared to their classmates’ expected progress.
 While the preferred method would be to compare students’ performance to national or state norms, this could lead to large percentages of children in underperforming schools being identified with reading disabilities.
 By using classroom peers’ performance as a benchmark, children who are falling behind can be identified and provided with appropriate support.

 The causes of dyslexia are complex and involve combinations of genetic, neurobiological, and environmental influences that interact throughout development.